 Mercy now has an automated system of 84 care paths that cover 80% of the care within the system using machine learning algorithms.
 These solutions evaluate data in real-time, measuring whether the technology is improving patients’ conditions.
 The company notes that the key is to understand the difference between target and reality for each care path and make changes in real-time according to how their situation is progressing.
 This advanced predictive technique reduces hospital costs and improves care quality.

 The Future of Predictive Analytics in Healthcare

 Machine learning is at the forefront of predictive analytics modeling, as data analysts have developed deep learning neural networks capable of compiling and processing large amounts of data in order to reduce readmission numbers and improve a patient’s outcome.
 The technology is already bearing fruit for organizations such as Mercy, which is helping patients live longer, feel less pain and pay less for their care.
-As such, predictive analytics looks to have an exciting and promising future in the world of healthcare.
+As such, it looks like there is an exciting and promising future for the role of predictive analytics in healthcare.

 If you’re interested in integrating predictive analytics into your company, you will need an experienced development team to help you meet your goals.
 Here at SevenTablets, we offer predictive analytics solutions for businesses and have experience with the healthcare sector specifically.
 We’re also well-versed in other emerging technologies, including augmented reality, virtual reality, blockchain, artificial intelligence and natural language processing.

 SevenTablets is based in Dallas, but we also serve clients in Austin, Houston and beyond.
 If you’re ready to get started on your development project, we invite you to contact us today.